rcestep/rcestep.github.io/systems/systems.md

 ## Systems Applications
 -------------------------

-My knowledge of Operating Systems and many aspects of operating systems is vast with musch of it being in the Windows realm of technology, but I do also have knowledge in Linux and macOS and well as Android and iOS.
-As for networking devices, I am <strong><u>massively</u></strong> knowledgable of Cisco IOS for Cisco routers and switches.
-I also have accute knowledge of the Cisco ASA firewall configurations as well.
+My knowledge of Operating Systems and many aspects of operating systems is vast with much of it being in the Windows realm of technology, but I also have knowledge in Linux and macOS and well as Android and iOS.
+As for networking devices, I am <strong><u>massively</u></strong> knowledgeable about Cisco IOS for Cisco routers and switches as well as accute knowledge of the Cisco ASA firewall configurations as well.

-The following operating systems that I have knowledge in are as follows:
+The following operating systems that I fairly understand are as follows:

 * Windows Server 2019/2016/2012 R2
   * Active Directory